 This post first appeared July 8, 2012 as part of the Simple Sundays series.
 I hope you enjoy this favorite from the kitchen of a dear friend!

 I was a little star struck the first time I tasted a fresh fig. That might sound a little funny to you, but it’s the closest analogy I can find.
 Imagine a little girl who equated figs with Fig Newtons – a chewy cookie with a filling that was sweet and mysterious.
-Growing up in New York, fresh figs were not a common sight in the markets, ever.
-To me “fig” sounded like a cute name for a packaged good.
-It wasn’t until many years later that I bit into my first fresh fig, and it was like meeting my favorite actor in person for the first time.
+Growing up in New York, fresh figs were not a common sight in the markets – ever.
+To me, “fig” sounded like a cute name for a packaged good.
+It wasn’t until many years later when I bit into my first fresh fig, and it was like meeting my favorite actor in person for the first time.
 I was struck with its beauty.
-And I was pleased to learn that they are better in real life.
+I quickly learned to pick the perfect ones for best flavor – read all of my tips here, or listen here!

-And they are.
+Unsurpisingly, figs really are much better in real life.
 Fresh figs have found a very special place in my heart.
-It’s one of my favorite fruits of summer, and living now in California, I feel very blessed to have access to an abundance of figs this time of year.
-It’s the one fruit I find myself wistfully craving in the winter months; the season can never get here fast enough.
-The other day, I nibbled on them, some plain, some smothered with goat cheese, drizzled with honey.
+As a matter of fact, they’re one of my favorite fruits of summer.
+Living now in California, I feel very blessed to have access to an abundance of figs this time of year.
+It’s the one fruit I find myself wistfully craving in the winter months; consequently, fig season can never get here fast enough.
+I nibbled on them the other day, some plain, some smothered with goat cheese and drizzled with honey.
 I would have been happy eating nothing else.

 Yesterday, I was excited to join Azmina from Lawyer Loves Lunch as she hosted a jamming party for mutual friends in the food blog world.
 It has been a year since I have seen Lisa, Gina, Jean, and Stephanie, and we gathered in Azmina’s bright kitchen to catch up while chopping summer fruits and learning the finer points of jamming.